rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudimages-api.rst

-especially for new features that are not yet available in the Cloud Control Panel, you can write software to perform functions via the API that could not be performed in any other way;
+especially for new features that are not yet available in the Cloud Control Panel, you can write software to perform functions using the API that could not be performed in any other way.
-product announcements for Limited Availability and Early Access releases point out this limitation when it applies.
+Product announcements for Limited Availability and Early Access releases point out this limitation when it applies.
 In that case,
 experimenting in the Cloud Control Panel can show you